 Is the Seq process crashing?
 Are unexpected errors reported in the UI?
 Seq is normally rock-solid stable, but if something's going wrong this page will help you gather information so that our Support Team can help you out.

-Seq writes its own internal error log files in JSON format to C:\ProgramData\Seq\Logs.
+Seq writes its own internal error log files in JSON format.
+On Windows, logs are written to C:\ProgramData\Seq\Logs.
+In Docker, logs are written to /data/Logs.
 This is the case even when varying storage paths are configured, unless explicitly overridden in Seq.json.

 Log files are rolled on a per day basis and retained for 30 days.